 Just 20 years ago, the field of disaster and crisis management looked quite different.
 Most emergency managers came from backgrounds like fire, law, and military.
 They typically grew into their roles through field experience since there were no standard requirements.

 Catastrophic events like 9/11 and Hurricane Katrina were a wake-up call to public officials.
 Since that time, the effects of climate change have only increased the urgency for well-trained, coordinated emergency response teams.
 The government responded to these risks by funding more resources for staff, training, and technology.

 Universities throughout the country began to develop formal disaster and crisis management degree programs.
 At present, the Federal Emergency Management Agency (FEMA) lists 70 colleges that offer some version of emergency management training.
 Plus, there are now numerous certification programs available through professional associations and government agencies.

 A Bright Outlook

-Since the disaster and crisis management field is still young, there’s not always a clear path like other professions.
-But that doesn’t mean there aren’t plenty of opportunities.
-The US Bureau of Labor Statistics (BLS) reports that jobs in this field are projected to grow eight percent from 2016 to 2026.
+The US Bureau of Labor Statistics (BLS) reports that this field’s jobs will grow 4 percent from 2019 to 2029.
 The importance of preparing for and minimizing the risks from emergencies will keep demand strong.